LiamSnow/VSCode-CPP-Viewer/README.md

 # VSCode C++ Viewer
-Displays a C++ project in the explorer by grouping each cpp, header, and test files.
+Displays an alternative view of a C++ project in the explorer by grouping cpp amd header files.

 It will turn the following directory structure:
 ```